juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 }
 ````

-### Step 3: Handle Out a Contract Agreement
+### Step 3: Negotiate a Contract Agreement

 As you are not allowed to retrieve data from a provider without a matching contract agreement, you
 first have to handle one out.
-As explained before, a single resource can contain multiple representations.
-Therefore, the data
+As explained before, a single resource can contain multiple
-consumer needs to check all available artifacts in the requested metadata and choose one for the
+representations.
+Therefore, the data consumer needs to check all available artifacts in the
-data request.
+requested metadata and choose one for the data request.

 ![Artifact Request](images/api-v1/endpoint-artifact-request.png)